 - You live in a small city where distances aren’t great.

 Hope we helped answer the “Should I Buy a diesel or a petrol car?” question.
+Also, we hope that our report here gives a clear verdict on the petrol car vs diesel car comparison.
 Stay tuned to Car Blog India for more such stories.